funcompbio/practical3/practical3.md

     First commit.
 ```

-# Update your local repository
+# Update your local Git repo

-Here we want to practise how to update the local repository, keeping track of the
+Here we want to practise how to update the local Git repo, keeping track of the
 changes with Git.
 First, create a file called `catalunya_setmanal_geriatric.csv`
 with the subset of the data in `catalunya_setmanal.csv` corresponding to the
 population that lives in geriatric residences (see practical 2).
 Once you have